Strong serving leads WNCC over Casper

 Serving was definitely the key as the Cougars had many service runs to help them open the sets up.
 The first set saw Fava serve seven straight to lead WNCC to a 7-1 lead.
 WNCC led 21-12 at one time before watching Casper slice the lead to 21-18 before the Cougars won 25-20.

 The second set saw a back-and-forth contest.
 WNCC held a slim 11-10 lead until Fava served four points for a 16-10 lead.
-WNCC went on to lead 25-17.
+WNCC went on to win 25-17.

 The third set was tight as Casper led 13-11 and went up 20-18.
 WNCC came back on two Fukumoto points for a 21-20 lead.
 Casper closed it out winning 25-21.